-Although industry-specific measures of inflation have been explored by the Board in the past, a broader measure of inflation was used during 3GIRM.
-Broader measures have several advantages.
+We are, in principle, supportive of the Board's move to a broader measure of inflation.
+Such measures have several advantages.
 First, they are widely available and therefore easy to obtain.
 Second, they generally display less variability than industry-specific measures.
-Third, they are likely to be better understood and accepted by electricity users because they track the inflationary pressures experienced by consumers.
+Third, they are likely to be better understood and accepted by electricity users because they track more closely the inflationary pressures experienced by consumers.